 Worst still, no one in the Data Centre has reliably checked that each rack actually has two sources of power.

-Therefore, guess work assumes that all racks are dual fed, hence when the static switches operate, some racks inevitably fall over as the two feeds are found to be from a single source.
+Therefore, guess work assumes that all racks are dual fed.
+Hence when the static switches operate, some racks inevitably fall over.
+This is due to the two feeds found on a single source.

-If the priority source or either of the sources are out of limits, transfer will be effected only after it has remained stable and within limits for a preset switch; but NOTE: Synchronization, transfer will only take place when the phase difference between the two sources is established by the intelligence with each Static Switch.
+If the priority source or either of the sources are out of limits, transfer will be effected.
+Only after it has remained stable and within limits for a preset switch.
+Although, Synchronization, transfer will only take place when the phase difference between the two sources is established, by the intelligence with each Static Switch.

 Should your site develops issues that cause the Static Switch to have to ‘think’ longer before making the switch, then it will take many more milliseconds before the switch takes place and may even caused multiple switching, in rapid succession.

-PowerContinuity engineers are experienced in installing Power Continuity Static Transfer Switches as part of our complete power protection package.
+PowerContinuity engineers have experience in installing Power Continuity Static Transfer Switches as part of our complete power protection package.

 For more information of Static Switches- Call Power Continuity on 0845 0558455